medoidai/givebackgpt/.github/pull_request_template.md

 - [ ] My changes generate no new warnings or errors.
 - [ ] I have tested my changes locally and they work as expected.

-## Screenshots
+## Screenshots (if applicable)
-Add screenshots to help explain your changes, if applicable.
+Add screenshots to help explain your changes.

 ## Additional Notes
 Any additional information or context for reviewers regarding this pull request.